smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Margaret Douglass.md

 ##2015

 ###May
+This month is dedicated to completing scripts necessary to create all tables and views in the rif40 schema (+ the required functions and objects needed for the creation of tables and views).

+######28 May
+* All views are now done!
+Finished rif40_num_denom, corrected typos in rif40_numerator_outcome_columns, wrote rif40_num_denom_errors and rif40_parameters
+* Completed draft functions needed for rif40_num_denom (no logging or good error handling): rif40_object_resolve, rif40_num_denom_validate, rif40_auto_indirect_checks
+* Reviewed how SQL Server deals with cursors.

 ######27 May
-* Continuing to work on new views: simple rif40_numerator_outcome_columns, complicated rif40_num_denom
+* Continuing to work on new views: rif40_numerator_outcome_columns (done), rif40_num_denom (still in progress)
 * All the functions needed for rif40_num_denom are rather complicated.
 I put together a draft of rif_is_object_resolvable that will be refined once I sort out logging and error handling.
 * Experimenting with customized error messages and how RH handled errors.
 She added new customized error messages to the SQL Server master system tables.
 There does not appear to be a way to have schema-level customized error messages.
 Are system-wide customized error messages wise?  (what if other tools in db were already using those codes?)
 * Looking into logging options.
 Custom logging seems to be an SSIS thing, not standard T-SQL/SQL Server.
 Take the easy approach of manually inserting rows into a rif40_log table?
 But then database rollbacks would also rollback log of what went wrong.

-To do: decide how to deal with logs and error messages to be consistent with what the middleware expects
+To do: decide how to deal with logs and error messages to be consistent with what the middleware expects and what Peter produces in Postgres

 ######26 May
 * Finished new views: rif40_inv_conditions, rif40_projects, rif40_studies.
 Starting rif40_num_denom